Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

   - `BLE`-assisted device provisioning for the best end-user experience
   - `WiFiAP`-based provisioning for devices without BLE support
 - Secure **Blynk.Cloud** connection that provides simple API for:
-  - Data transfer with Virtual Pins, troggering Events, and accessing Metadata
+  - Data transfer with Virtual Pins, reporting Events, and accessing Metadata
   - Time, Timezone and Location
-  - Persistent automations (automation scenarios that work even if device is offline)
+  - Persistent automations (automation scenarios that work even if the device is offline) - *soon*
 - Network Manager:
   - WiFi (up to 16 saved networks), Ethernet, Cellular
   - Advanced network connection troubleshooting
 - **Blynk.Air** - automatic Over The Air firmware updates using **Blynk.Cloud** GUI and backend
-  - Both NCP and MCU firmare update
+  - Both NCP and MCU firmware updates
   - Local firmware upgrade using **Blynk.App** (during device activation by the end-customer)

 Additional services that can be provided by the Blynk.NCP: